 Liquitex Pouring Medium

-The Liquitex Pouring Medium is a professional acrylic Pouring Medium in artist quality.
+The Liquitex Pouring Medium is a professional acrylic Pouring Medium of artist quality.
 The product was one of the first of its kind on the market.
 It was especially designed for acrylic painting and contains an acrylic polymer with high resin strength.

 - Liquitex is known for its high-quality artist products